3lpsy/FactionCompose/README.md

 Next, open env.source in a text editor and modify or remove the relevant variables.

-By default, it will assume the parent of the current directory is the target.
+By default, it will assume the parent of the current directory is the target (FACTION_DIR).
 You can Specify a target directory to clone repos into with the following:

 ```
 # using environment variables